 Why have they made such scintillating progress?

 Well, English has become a habit for them.

 There’s absolutely no need to have one or two ninety-minute classes per week.
 I believe that a language should be broken down into bite-sized chunks.
-The teacher can go over some of the recently learned vocabulary, collocations and structures every time in less than five minutes.
+The teacher can go over some of the recently learned vocabulary, collocations and structures every class in less than five minutes.